ArcaneEngineer/ECS-tutorials/part5.md

 To the `TANK` and `BULLET` archetypes, we'll add some new components.
 These will serve two purposes:

 - differentiating our archetypes further (at the moment, `BULLET` is very generic, having only `transform` and `motion` components), and
-- setting the scene for the next part of this series.
+- setting the scene for new game logic in a future part of this series.

 ## Writing the Code